Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Human Subject Experiments

 \subsection{Task}

-The main task assigned to the subjects was to compare the perceptual similarity between a reference viscoelastic material and the virtual environment presented through a haptic interface.
+The main task assigned to the subjects was to compare the perceptual similarity between a \emph{physical} reference viscoelastic material and the corresponding virtual environment presented through a haptic interface.
 During each trial, subjects were required to interact with two different devices: the reference haptic interface containing the physical viscoelastic material, and the test interface driven by a virtual viscoelastic model.

-Participants were asked to pay attention to the overall haptic feel of the interaction-—stiffness, damping, as well as time-dependent creep and stress relaxation behavior-— and to make their judgments purely on the basis of perceptual similarity.
-There was no performance-based scoring or correctness criterion; the task was purely perceptual and subjective in nature.
+Participants were asked to pay attention to the overall haptic feel of the interaction-—stiffness, damping, as well as time-dependent creep and stress relaxation behavior-— and to make their judgments solely on the basis of perceptual similarity.
+There was no performance-based scoring or correctness criterion; the task was purely perceptual and subjective.